hkdmtdjgsgxgn/text/README.md

-# text how to git
+# text how tO GIT
+i'm sad sad sad sad